ferenc-acs/udacity-deep-reinforcement-learning/reinforce/README.md

 # REINFORCE

+### Trajectory Sampling (Ferenc 2020-07-21)
+The base implementation was without sampling different trajectories.
+This is implemented now.

 ### Instructions

 Open `REINFORCE.ipynb` to see an implementation of REINFORCE (also known as Monte Carlo Policy Gradients) with OpenAI Gym's Cartpole environment.